The US Foreign Tax Credit – A Complete Guide for Expats

 The Foreign Tax Credit Carryover

-If expats who pay more foreign income tax than the US income tax they owe claim the US Foreign Tax Credit, they can claim a great value of US tax credits than they need to eradicate their US tax bill.
-This leaves them with excess US tax credits that they can carry forward for up to ten years to apply to future income, or carry back to apply to the previous year.
+If expats who pay more foreign income tax than the US income tax they owe claim the US Foreign Tax Credit, they can claim a greater value of US tax credits than they need to eradicate their US tax liability.
+This leaves them with excess US tax credits that they can carry forward for up to ten tax years to apply to future income, or carry back to apply to the previous tax year.
 This tax credit carryover function can be particularly useful for expats who work abroad for at least several years.

 Claiming the Child Tax Credit